-- 1. A prompt, fair and impartial process from the initial investigation to the final result. - A prompt, fair and impartial process is one that is: - Completed within reasonably prompt timeframes designated by the institution's policy, including a process that allows for the extension of timeframes for good cause, with written notice to the accuser and the accused of the delay and the reason for the delay - · Conducted in a manner that: - Is consistent with the institution's policies and transparent to the accuser and the accused. - Includes timely notice of meetings at which the accuser or accused, or both, may be present; and - Provides timely access to the accuser, the accused and appropriate officials to any information that will be used during the informal and formal disciplinary meetings and hearings. - Conducted by officials who do not have a conflict of interest or bias for or against the accuser or the accused. - Proceedings conducted by officials who, at a minimum, receive annual training on the issues related to dating violence, domestic violence, sexual assault, and stalking and on how to conduct an investigation and hearing process that protects the safety of victims and promotes accountability. - Such training addresses topics such as relevant evidence and how it should be used during a proceeding, proper techniques for questioning witnesses, basic procedural rules for conducting a proceeding, and avoiding actual and perceived conflicts of interest.
-Some of the training attended included (but is not limited to): - ATIXA Title IX Coordinator / Investigator Certificate Training - NACCOP 2019 VAWA Adjudicator Cours - WAICU Advanced Title IX Investigator Training

-- 3. The same opportunities to have others present during any institutional disciplinary proceeding, including the opportunity to be accompanied to any related meeting or proceeding by the advisor of their choice.
+- A prompt, fair and impartial process from the initial investigation to the final result.
+A prompt, fair and impartial process is one that is: - Completed within reasonably prompt timeframes designated by the institution's policy, including a process that allows for the extension of timeframes for good cause, with written notice to the accuser and the accused of the delay and the reason for the delay. - Conducted in a manner that: - Is consistent with the institution's policies and transparent to the accuser and the accused. - Includes timely notice of meetings at which the accuser or accused, or both, may be present; and - Provides timely access to the accuser, the accused and appropriate officials to any information that will be used during the informal and formal disciplinary meetings and hearings. - Conducted by officials who do not have a conflict of interest or bias for or against the accuser or the accused. - 2.
+Proceedings conducted by officials who, at a minimum, receive annual training on the issues related to dating violence, domestic violence, sexual assault, and stalking and on how to conduct an investigation and hearing process that protects the safety of victims and promotes accountability. - Such training addresses topics such as relevant evidence and how it should be used during a proceeding, proper techniques for questioning witnesses, basic procedural rules for conducting a proceeding, and avoiding actual and perceived conflicts of interest.
+Some of the training attended included (but is not limited to): - ATIXA Title IX Coordinator / Investigator Certificate Training - 3.
+The same opportunities to have others present during any institutional disciplinary proceeding, including the opportunity to be accompanied to any related meeting or proceeding by the advisor of their choice.
 The institution may not limit the choice of advisor, but may establish limits regarding the extent to which that advisor may participate in the proceeding, as long as those limits apply equally to both parties. - 4.
 Have the outcome determined using the preponderance of the evidence standard. - 5.
 Simultaneous, written notification of the results of the proceeding, any procedures for either party to appeal the result, any change to the result, and when the result becomes final.
 For this purpose, "result" means "any initial, interim and final decision by an official or entity authorized to resolve disciplinary matters" and must include the rationale for reaching the result and any sanctions imposed.

-Sanctions or Protective Measures that the College May Impose for Dating Violence, Domestic Violence, Sexual Assault or Stalking Offenses:
+Possible Sanctions or Protective Measures that the College May Impose for Dating Violence, Domestic Violence, Sexual Assault or Stalking Offenses:

 Following a final determination in the institution's disciplinary proceeding that dating violence, domestic violence, sexual assault, or stalking has been committed, the institution may impose a sanction depending on the mitigating and aggravating circumstances involved.
-The possible sanctions include: warning; reprimand; probation; restitution; fine; loss of privileges; housing probation; suspension or expulsion/termination; restriction on eligibility to represent the College at any official function or in any intercollegiate competition.
-If a suspension is imposed on a student, it may be temporary, for a full semester, or for an entire academic year (or longer).
+The possible sanctions include:

+- Formal Warning

+- Residential probation

+- Disciplinary probation

+- Suspension

+- Expulsion

+- Administrative hold for unresolved sanctions

+- Alcohol/Drug assessment

+- Behavioral contract

+- Community service

+- Counseling/psychological services

+- Educational conversation

+- Educational sanctions

+- Fines

+- Removal from a living unit

+- Restitution

+- Revocation of admission and/or degree

+- Withholding degree

+- (for employees) Administrative leave without pay

+- (for employees) Termination.

 An employee may be suspended for any length of time determined appropriate by the Director of Human Resources.
-Following a suspension, the individual will be required to meet with the Vice President of Student Affair (student) or Assistant Vice President of Human Resources (employee) to discuss re-entry and expectations going forward.
+Following a suspension, the individual will be required to meet with the Vice President for Enrollment Management and Student Success (student) or Assistant Vice President of Human Resources (employee) to discuss re-entry and expectations going forward.